therootcompany/libauth.js/README.md

                 Uses: { email, iss, id, oauth_profile } = req.authn
                 Sends: Set-Cookie (refresh_token), id_token

-  - challenge   - send a secret to the user (via email or phone) and ask them to enter it, or click a link a.k.a.
+  - challenge   - send a code to the user (via email or phone) and ask them to enter it, or click a link a.k.a.
 Magic Link, Password Reset, Verification Code, etc